SystemsApproach/private5g/software/smallcell.rst

    the Aether User Plane (UPF) is running at IP address ``192.168.252.3``.
 Connecting to that address requires installing a route to subnet ``192.168.252.0/24``.
-How you install this route is site-dependentl.
+How you install this route is site-dependent.
 If the small cell provides a means to install static routes, then a route to destination ``192.168.252.0/24`` via gateway ``10.76.28.113`` (the server hosting Aether) will work.
    (This is the case for the SERCOMM eNB).
 If the small cell does not